Le goût pour les porcelaines de Chine et du Japon

 à Paris aux XVIIe-XVIIIe siècles

-Based on previously unseen archives, this book tells the commercial tours and the evolution of the taste and uses of porcelain from China and Japan in the XVIIth and the XVIIIth century in Paris.
+Based on previously unseen archives, this book tells the commercial tours and the evolution of the taste and uses of porcelain from China and Japan in the XVIIth and the XVIIIth centuries in Paris.

 The subject has never been studied in France.
 The contemporaries favoured the effect of the set and not the individual quality of each piece.